 I’d weigh my next words carefully.

-Then I might invite him to the Three Desires Seminar.
+Then I’d invite him to the Three Desires Seminar because at the seminar he would gain deeper understanding.

 You can usually tell the spirit of a person in their written words, and Al seems kind to me.
 He wanted to help and I like that.
 If he did any counseling, I can imagine him as a good listener.

 I don’t agree with his ideas on communal life.
-I don’t agree that schools are the best option for raising children, but I do agree with the very last words of his book:
+I don’t agree that schools are the best option for raising children, but I like the very last words of his book:

 “Our research takes the form of experiments in the science of human nature, a science that cannot otherwise be taught or cultivated.
 The understanding of human nature seems to us indispensable to every person, and the study of this science the most important activity of the human mind.”